AppsFlyerKnowledge/devhub/docs/guides/sdks/getting-started/send-consent-for-dma.md

 To comply with the legislation, Google requires AppsFlyer customers to include specific consent fields when sending events originating from EU end-users to Google.
 The AppsFlyer SDK (v6.13.0+) can collect and send the necessary consent data with each event to meet this requirement.

+> 📘 Note
+>
+> All EU countries are subject to GDPR and DMA, with the exception of the UK.
+The UK complies with GDPR but is not subject to the DMA.

 See guides for the following platforms:
 <style>
   .button-container {